sunilpulinthitta/sunilpulinthitta/README.md

 - 👋 Hi, I’m Sunil Mathew.
-PhD student at Marquette's Math and Stats dept.
+PhD from Marquette's Math and Stats dept.
       I've been part of few software projects working at Triassic, APNHealth LLC, Neosoft LLC.
       Main area of interest is cardiac imaging and algorithm development.
 I also tinker with electronics and 3d printing.
 - 👀 I’m interested in interpretable machine learning models.
-- 🌱 I’m currently learning Bayesian statistics & probabilistic machine learning
+- 🌱 Area of research -> Bayesian statistics & probabilistic machine learning
 - 💞️ I’m looking to collaborate on Machine learning research
 - 📫 How to reach me sunil.pulinthitta@gmail.com